cezarypiatek/cezarypiatek.github.io/src/content/post/dapper-tips-and-tricks/index.md

 ![](evaluated_string_interpolation_with_nq.jpg)

-If you are using `Resharper` then you can avoid typing long `FQN` and copy it with a special option for that purpose:
+If you are using `Resharper` then you can avoid typing long `FQN` and copy it with a special option for this purpose:

 ![](resharper_copy_FQN.jpg)

 ## No magic numbers

 Sometimes there is a need to use some sort of constant values in the SQL query (especially in the conditions).
-Queries with those cryptic values are very hard to review or even can cause a problem with understanding for the author when she/he gets back after a while to them:
+Queries with those cryptic values are very hard to review or even can cause a problem with understanding for the author himself after a while:

 ```cs
 public class Repository {